dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
-exactly control so you could you can I was going to say you could maybe make some sort of you know argument that oh if it's centralized and then you they stay proof of work eventually the funds get dispersed and stuff like that but
+exactly control so you could you can I was going to say you could maybe make some sort of you know argument that if it's centralized and then you they stay proof of work eventually the funds get dispersed and stuff like that but